go-st/kapusta/readme.md

 decoratedClient := kapusta.Decorate(
     client,
-    kapusta.HeaderDecorator("X-Auth", "123"),
+    decorator.HeaderDecorator("X-Auth", "123"),
-    kapusta.RecoverDecorator(), // better to place it last to recover panics from decorators too )
+    decorator.RecoverDecorator(), // better to place it last to recover panics from decorators too )
 ```